Harshadb18/lab-agile-planning/README.md

 # lab-agile-planning
-this lab contains lab for agile planning
+This repository contains lab for agile planning